rosindex/rosindex/about/development.md

 ## Deployment

-Since this needs to do a lot of heavy lifting to generate the site, it needs to be deployed from a fully-equipped environment.
+Deployment is done by simply pushing the generated site to GitHub:

 ```
-git checkout source
-rake build:deploy
-pushd _deploy
+cd _deploy
+git add .
-git commit -am "deploy"
+git commit -a --amend
-git push origin master
+git push -f origin master
-popd
-git commit -am "deployed"
-git push origin source
 ```